I Ching, Yijing or Zhou Yi

 The original symbols!

 Dane Rudhyar adapted them to 'common sense', which is something you should not do with symbols.
 It narrows them down into descriptions and their metaphorical quality will be lost.
-It is like changing a dream to make it logical.
+It is like changing a dream to make it understandable.

 I decided to simply put the degrees and the lines together, both in their own sequence.